 BILLABLE HOURS: Making use of Legal Transcripts to tell the story.

-LEGAL STRATEGY: Making use of documentary film making tactics to quickly piece together a legal “story”.
+LEGAL STRATEGY: Making use of documentary film making tactics to quickly piece together a legal “story” from a transcript of a recording.

-By applying the ‘paper edit’ method used in journalism, you can quickly navigate through extensive recordings, identifying key moments that help bring the case together into a clear narrative.
+By applying the ‘paper edit’ method used in journalism, legal teams quickly reviews the transcripts of interview or live recordings, identifying key moments and snippets that help bring the case together into a clear narrative.
+The paper eat can then be sued to edit down or reference the original content to prepare the case.

 To ensure our clients can fully utilise this method, our transcripts focus on accurately identifying speakers and their statements, while incorporating timestamps throughout.
 This makes it easy to cross-reference and verify details with the original recording.